AmbryN/binance-trader-java/Readme.md

 ```java
 Strategy strategy = new Strategy(entranceRule, exitRule);
 ```

+Available rules:
+* `OverIndicatorRule`: returns true when the value the first indicator is above the second indicator.
+* `UnderIndicatorRule`: returns true when the value the first indicator is under the second indicator.
+* `AndRule`: returns true when all the provided rules are true.
+* `OrRule`: returns true when at least one of the provided rules is true.

 #### Building more complex rules
 If you wanted to build a more complex rule, say the Moving Average Convergence Divergence